DecisionVis/deltamoea/technotes/diversity_maintenance.md

 The most technically successful approach to date has been ε-dominance.
 Unlike crowding, ε-dominance is a stable relationship.
-Given two individuals, A and B, their dominance relationship will be the same regardless of what other individuals are in the search population. ε-dominance has allowed MOEAs to optimize problems with more than three, and as many as a dozen, objectives.
+Given two individuals, their dominance relationship will be the same regardless of what other individuals are in the search population.  ε-dominance has allowed MOEAs to optimize problems with more than three, and as many as a dozen, objectives.

 ## UDMOEA's Approach to Diversity Maintenance